r3da/stratux-webHud/README.md

     "l" or numeric keypad "0" will re[L]oad the web page (like after making adjustment to scale, etc.)
     "w" or numeric keypad "9" will toggle a [W]arn flag, this lets you know the HUD is in Proximity Warning Mode

-Currently testing Bluetooth functionality on the Stratux RPi with a paired bluetooth numeric keypad.
-This allows the functions above to be keyed in when in flight.
-(Future possibility would be to selectively enable some functions, for example, based on speed.)
+(Note: I am currently testing Bluetooth functionality on the Stratux RPi with a paired bluetooth numeric keypad.
+This would allow the functions above to be keyed in when in flight.
+Preliminary results are mixed.
+The Stratux has bluetooth disabled by default, it appears this is for optimization of the UART for the 2 SDR's.
+After enabling bluetooth, the keypad response is sluggish and hit or miss.)

 The next steps I would like to do with this are: